Great to have you with us on the fastest three hours in media, telephone number 800-282-2882.

 Beaverton middle school teacher Jason Levin's group wants to infiltrate the Tea Party to discredit.

-Folks, what do what are we talking about here?
+Do you realize, folks, what are we talking about here?

-We have actual mainstream press reports of this guy's attempt to infiltrate a genuine legitimate citizens group to discredit it, and it's reported as though it's a whole hum everyday occurrence.
+We have actual mainstream press reports of this guy's attempt to infiltrate a genuine, legitimate citizens group to discredit it, and it's reported as though it's a whole hum everyday occurrence with a stamp of approval from every media outlet reporting it.

 Oh, yeah, just another day in America.

-A bunch of agitators are going to infiltrate a decent bunch of citizens, groups, and try to discredit them.
+A bunch of agitators are going to infiltrate a decent bunch of citizens' groups and try to discredit them.

 And when they do, we're going to report that the citizens group is a bunch of racists.